drmaize/ThermoAlign/README.md

 ![alt tag](https://github.com/drmaize/ThermoAlign/blob/master/images/docker_screen_shot.png)

 This will pull TA_1.0.0_s from docker hub, generate a new ThermoAlign container in your local machine and open the container where commands can be executed.
-If the image is already present in your local system, Docker will skip the download step.
+If the image is already present in your local system and you run the same command, Docker will create a new container.
+Re-entering an existing container is described in the section below called <a href="#dockerized">"Going Furhther: ThermoAlign is Dockerized."</a>

     # Command 2: move to TA_codes directory
     cd TA_codes/